EasyTiger909/voi-discord-bot/README.md

 - **AlgoVerify**: https://www.algoverify.me/api-docs

+Refer to example.env for setting up .env/environment variables for securing the Discord `BOT_TOKEN`

+Other configurations are included in db/config.ts

 # Features

-Refer to example.env to use .env or environment variables for securing the Discord BOT_TOKEN

-Other configurations are included in config.ts

-### Roles
+### Scheduled Tasks

-Slash command `/roles` will update the users Discord roles on-demand

-An included script updates all users roles on a schedule
+Included script updates all users roles on a schedule

-### Flex (soon)
+### Slash Commands

+`/roles` slash command will update the users Discord roles on-demand

-Will use NFT Navigator Indexer API to pull image URI and metadata
+`/flex` slash command will use NFT Navigator Indexer API to pull ARC-72 tokens held and display media to channel

-### Listings and Sales Announcements (later)
+### Listings and Sales Announcements (soon)

 Will require reading listing and sales events from ARC-72 contracts

 ### ARC200 tips (later)

-Will require a database to save a recipients preferred withdraw address.
+Need to allow for choosing desitnation when recipient has multiple addresses registered

 ## Typescript